Casualties of Love: The "Long Island Lolita" Story: Plot

-Six months later, she shows up at the Buttafuoco residence once again and claims to Mary Jo that Joey is having an affair with her "16-year-old sister", showing him Joey's car repair shop t-shirt to "prove" her claim.
+Six months later, Amy shows up at the Buttafuoco residence once again and claims to Mary Jo that Joey is having an affair with her "16-year-old sister", showing him Joey's car repair shop t-shirt to "prove" her claim.
 When Mary Jo refuses to believe her, Amy takes out her gun and shoots Mary Jo in the head.
-Later at the hospital, Joey is informed that his wife's situation is critical and that she might be paralyzed for the rest of her life, if she does not die.
-Amy, meanwhile, sets out to her boyfriend Paul, who is in a relationship with another woman, for comfort.
-Back in the hospital, a severely injured Mary Jo informs Joey and the detectives that her attacker owned his repair shop t-shirt.
-Joey then realizes Amy shot Mary Jo.
-Following her arrest, Amy claims that she and Joey both conspired to kill Mary Jo, enabling them to spend their life together.
-Joey denies any of Amy's claims and swears to the cops that he was never involved with her.
+At the hospital, Joey is informed that his wife's situation is critical and even if she survives, she may be paralyzed for the rest of her life.
+Amy, meanwhile, seeks out her boyfriend Paul, who is in a relationship with another woman, for comfort.
+Back in the hospital, a severely injured Mary Jo informs Joey and the detectives that her attacker had his repair shop t-shirt, which makes Joey realize it as Amy who shot Mary Jo.
+Following her arrest, Amy claims that she and Joey both conspired to kill Mary Jo, in order for them to be together.
+Joey denies Amy's claims and swears to the cops that he was never involved with her.
 In the media, Joey is frequently mentioned as an adulterer and conspirator, causing even Mary Jo to question her husband.

-Even though he is advised to not set out to the media, Joey decides to make an official report after the media releases a sex tape of Amy and an older man.
+Even though he is advised to not speak to the media, Joey decides to make an official statement after the media releases a sex tape of Amy and another older man.
 It is claimed that Joey forced her into a life of prostitution, and that the older man of the tape was one of her clients.
-In prison, Amy continues to make love claims to Joey, now through letters.
+In prison, Amy continues to proclaim her love for Joey through letters to him.
 During the court case, Amy's bail is set at $2 million, the highest in New York state history, and Joey is tarnished by reporters.
 He tries to stand by his wife, but Mary Jo is confused by all the "evidence" that's coming up in court, "proving" Joey is guilty.
-She blames him for not being able to protect her, though she does not leave him.
+Although she blames him for not being able to protect her, she chooses not to leave him.